OhACD/MatchboxPlugin/README.md

 ### For Innocents
 - Pay attention to player movements and behavior
+- Use your arrow strategically to reveal someone's nametag (one per round)
 - Share observations during discussion
 - Don't trust anyone completely
 - Vote strategically—eliminate the most suspicious player